Sherwood House (Yonkers, New York)

 Sherwood House is a historic home located at Yonkers, Westchester County, New York.
-It was built in 1740 and is a 3-story frame structure on an exposed basement built into a hillside.
-Additions and modifications took place about 1810, 1850, and 1880.
-It features a 2-story porch spanning the entire facade and 2 dutch doors.
-The house was extensively remodeled in 1955.
-Also on the property is a 1 1/2-story, frame caretaker's cottage and a barn.
+The house sits on a 2.2-acre plot and is known as one of the few remaining pre-Revolutionary War tenant farmhouses in the New York metropolitan area.
+Its simple, practical design is probably of Dutch origin.
+Also on the property is a 1 1/2-story frame caretaker's cottage and a barn.
 Both were built about 1840.